pvamshi/vamshi.github.io/blog/materialize-vs-angular-material2.md

 > Disclaimer : I am biased towards Materialize.
 Love to be corrected.

 #### Project status
-Materialize development is almost complete while angular development just started .
+Materialize development is almost complete while angular material development just started .
 We can see the stats from the github pages.

 ![Materialize Github](../assets/materialize.png)
 ![Angular Material Github](../assets/angular_material.png)